VlachosGroup/jl_exp_deconv/examples/README.txt

 Examples
 ========

-This page includes examples for jl_exp_deconv.
+This page includes examples for pquad.